 Lastly, is the distillation process.
 Fermentation can only get to 15-20% alcohol before the yeast dies and the conversion stops.
-Distillation raises the alcohol content by separating the water from the alcohol.
+Distillation raises the alcohol content by separating the alcohol from the water.
 The still is heated and the alcohol evaporates at a lower temperature than the water.
 The alcohol vapor is cooled and becomes a liquid again with less water and higher alcohol content.
 Most tequila is double distilled but I have heard there are exceptions to this rule.

 Some people like to age tequila in oak barrels like you would age wine or whiskey.
 The oak adds a new flavor profile that you don’t find in agaves.
 This started as a marketing tactic to break into the US beverage market.
 US consumers were accustomed to drinking whiskey aged in oak barrels and Mexican producers wanted to take a little market share by introducing a similar product.
 It is interesting that in today’s multinational conglomerate atmosphere that used whiskey barrels are sent from Jack Daniels to Herradura to age tequila.

 Again, I highly recommend visiting both a large distillery and a small distillery.
-The big distilleries have great tours and theme park style manicured grounds.
-Jose Cuervo has created a really enjoyable experience between the hotel, the distillery, restaurants and events.
+The big distilleries have great tours and theme park-style manicured grounds.
+Jose Cuervo has created a really enjoyable experience between the hotel, the distillery, restaurants, and events.
 The smaller distilleries don’t have distribution in the United States.
-Many are making tequila for their family, friends and community.
+Many are making tequila for their family, friends, and community.
 There are some great small producers making very unique styles of tequila.
 While you are here, I recommend trying tequilas that you are only going to find in this part of Mexico.

 Visit Tequila Jalisco and the surrounding pueblos

 The State of Jalisco uses the hashtag Jalisco is Mexico and there is a lot of culture to take in.
-The prehispanic population was very prosperous.
-There Spanish colonial legacy is seen in the haciendas and churches.
+The pre-Hispanic population was very prosperous.
+The Spanish colonial legacy is seen in the haciendas and churches.
 I think my favorite part of Tequila, Jalisco is the ranching culture.
 The agave plant has been very good to the people here.
 This is an agricultural community and the people around here have a strong culinary sense of identity.

 The best way to visit the Ruta Del Tequila is by renting a car and visiting the pueblos at your own pace.
-Some of the best landscapes are a little ways outside of the towns and having the ability to stop at the lookout points will give you way better photos.
+Some of the best landscapes are little ways outside of the towns and having the ability to stop at the lookout points will give you way better photos.
 I also like the ability to pull over when I see a busy taco stand.
-With the exception of some wayward livestock the roads are safe and well traveled.
+With the exception of some wayward livestock, the roads are safe and well traveled.
 Just make sure do designate a driver.

 Teuchitlan & Guachimontones

 Teuchitlán is a little pueblo on the other side of the volcano from Tequila, Jalisco.
 Right above the town of Teuchitlán is the archeological site of Guachimontones.
 Teuchitlán is located right next to a lake that was an important part of the agricultural system that supported a large population.
-Guachimontones was a significant prehispanic community that is estimated to have had around 40,000 occupants.
-The conical shaped pyramids are unique from all the other archeological sites that I have visited in Mexico and Central America.
+Guachimontones was a significant pre-Hispanic community that is estimated to have had around 40,000 occupants.
+The conical-shaped pyramids are unique from all the other archeological sites that I have visited in Mexico and Central America.

 Ahualulco de Mercado